pgillich/ESP4S2/README.md

 tank-tower digitalWrite 4 1
 ```

-There are several online portals, where broadcast address can be calculated, for example: [http://www.subnet-calculator.com/](IP Subnet Calculator).
+There are several online portals, where broadcast address can be calculated, for example: [IP Subnet Calculator](http://www.subnet-calculator.com/).

 ## Bridge
 Bridge is required for Scratch 2.
 It makes simple overload protection on ESP devices.
 It makes sure, only one request is executed in same time.
 High-frequency polling by Scratch 2 HTTP Extension (1/30 s) is also eliminated.
-Batch command sending is also supported.
+Batch command sending is supported.

 Bridge requires Python 2.7.
 Python `netaddr` is also required.
 Depending on the OS, install can be different, for example:
 ```